 Traditional Shakeology shakes are not dairy-free — they contain whey, a type of protein found in milk.
 However, all Shakeology Plant-Based products are dairy-free and vegan-friendly.

 Can Shakeology be used as a meal replacement?

 According to Beachbody, you can enjoy Shakeology shakes as part of a meal, as a snack between meals, or just before a meal.

 Can you drink two Shakeology shakes per day?

 It is likely safe to drink two Shakeology shakes per day.
 However, keep in mind that the shakes aren’t cheap.
 They’re also not as nutritious as snacks made from whole-food ingredients.

 Shakeology is a nutritional shake claimed to spark weight loss and provide various other health benefits to those who consume it.

-While drinking Shakeology on a daily basis isn’t bad for you and makes a far better choice than some unhealthy meals or snacks, it’s likely not necessary either.
+While drinking Shakeology on a daily basis isn’t bad for you and is a more nutritious choice than highly processed meals or snacks, there are cheaper and less processed alternatives worth considering.

-Whipping up your own whole-food protein shake at home or making a balanced healthy meal will provide you with the same benefits as Shakeology while also saving you money.
+Whipping up your own whole-food protein shake at home or making a nutritious meal will provide you with the same benefits as Shakeology while also saving you money.